 This system was previously know as ebrary.

-Contains 30,000+ eBooks, covering all subject areas, and allows unlimited concurrent users.
+Contains eBooks covering all subject areas, with most allowing unlimited concurrent users.
 You can search the entire collection by keyword, subject, publisher etc, print pages or copy and paste search results.

 Guides to using eBook Central

 Help can be accessed by clicking on the ? icon on the EBook Central homepage.
 Video and online tutorials are also available from the publishers:

 Covering most subjects, and reflecting current learning and teaching, there is no concurrency and only allows one user at a time.
 You can view online or download.